 The conversation with my wife went like this: “Dolly, I need food.”

-“So go sell some art while I boil you some potatoes.”
+“So go sell some art while I boil you a potato.”

 I whined, “I’m trying, but the buyers are all texting and facebooking and wine touring and being everywhere except in our Art Gallery!
 Some of them are even bl***ing.”